ksfallon/README-Generator/README.md

 6. [License Section](#license)

 ## Installation Instructions
-- j
+- t
 ## Usage Information
-- j
+- t
 ## Contribution Guidelines
-- j
+- t
 ## Test Instructions
-- j
+- t

 ## Questions:
-- Should you have any questions about the application that are not covered in my README or you run into any problems feel free to contact me through github at https://github.com/j
+- Should you have any questions about the application that are not covered in my README or you run into any problems feel free to contact me through github at https://github.com/t
-- You can also reach me at my email address, j, with any additional questions.
+- You can also reach me at my email address, t, with any additional questions.

-## License: